 Is your life so busy that you feel you don’t even have time for menu planning?
 I hear you!
-The answer though is definitely not to throw caution to the wind and give up menu planning, because menu planning and grocery shopping for the week or month actually end up saving a lot of time and frustration in the long run.
+The answer though is definitely not to just throw caution to the wind, and give up on menu planning, because menu planning and grocery shopping for the week or month, actually end up saving a lot of time and frustration in the long run!

 To simplify my meal planning, I sat down this week, and made a quick list of meals that I knew everyone in my family would eat without complaining, and I decided I’m going to rotate them for a while, until I have the urge to do something more creative.
 How’s that for easy menu planning!

 Of course there have been times when I loved looking through tons of recipes to come up with a new menu plan each week, but now isn’t one of those times.
-I simply want to have food on hand to make relatively healthy dinners that my picky eaters will eat, so weren’t not tempted to blow a lot of money on eating out, and I don’t have to spend lots of time planning meals.
+I simply want to have food on hand to make relatively healthy dinners that even my picky eaters will eat, so we’re not tempted to blow money on eating out, and I don’t have to spend lots of time planning meals.

 Brainstorm a list of meals that everyone in your family likes, or at least will eat.
 If you want ideas, ask your family members what their favorite dinners are.
 Of course, if they ask for ice-cream and doughnuts for dinner, you’ll have to use your mom sense as to what’s healthy for your family. 🙂